fearkov/zakuro/README.md

     cargo run --release -p zakuro -- path/to/rom.3ds

+It can also run code recompiled ahead of time with [3dsrecomp](https://github.com/fearkov/3dsrecomp).
+Anything the library doesn't cover still goes through the interpreter:

+    cargo run --release -p zakuro -- path/to/rom.3ds --recompiled path/to/library.so

 No copyrighted data is included.
 I do not condone piracy, and I will not help you with that.
 So, don't ask me about that.

 Controls: